-The intention of these rules is to provide additions to the basic rules in order to create a smooth-running, spectator-friendly, well-resourced elite sports event.
+The intention of these rules is to provide additions to the basic rules to create a smooth-running, spectator-friendly, well-resourced elite sports event.
 Where there is a discrepancy between the Rules of Ultimate and the Appendix, the Appendix takes precedence.
-These rules set the standard for WFDF events, but should also guide best practice for non-WFDF events.
+These rules set the standard for World Flying Disc Federation (WFDF) events, but should also guide best practice for non-WFDF events.
 Specifically, these rules should be applied at the following events:

+- World Ultimate and Guts Championships,

-- World Ultimate Championships,
+- World Masters Ultimate Championships,

 - World Ultimate Club Championships,

 - World Masters Ultimate Club Championships,

-- Continental Championships (e.g. Pan-American Championships, Asia-Oceanic Championships, All African Championships),
+- Continental Championships (e.g. Pan-American Championships, Asia-Oceanic Championships, All Africa Championships),

-- World Games (along with other changes as mandated by WFDF and/or IWGA event hosts),
+- The World Games (along with other changes as mandated by WFDF and/or IWGA event hosts),

-- World Junior Ultimate Championships,

-- World Under 24 Championships,
+- World Under-24 Championships,

-- World Masters Ultimate Championships.
+- World Junior Ultimate Championships.